olegknyazev/GameTablesDocs/main_concepts.md

 :: TODO add inspect image here? ::

 But actually both row and column headers may contain more information that allow you to select a property more precisely.
-There are four element types that a property may consist of: *Object name*, *Object path*, *Component type* and *Property name*.
 The detailed description of headers format see in [Headers Format]({{ site.baseurl }}{% link reference/headers_format/index.md %}).